boschresearch/shellmock/docs/example.md

   # path to your executable script.
   run "${script}" some_branch
   # Now assert that the calls you expected have indeed happened.
 If there had
-  # been an unexpected call, e.g. to " git branch", this line would error out
+  # been an unexpected call, e.g. to " git branch", or if one of the configured
-  # and report the problem.
+  # calls hadn't happened, this line would error out and report the problem.
   shellmock assert expectations git
   # Assert on the exit code.
   [[ ${status} -eq 0 ]]